vaitkus/imgCIF/DDLm_imgCIF.md

 Given the above considerations, it is proposed that:

-1. A ``mmCIF`` schema is defined that loops the categories that are looped in mmCIF.
+1. A DDLm cif core schema is defined, provisionally labelled ``multi``, that loops the categories that are looped in mmCIF.

-2. Versions of DDLm imgCIF are defined corresponding to the 3 schemes outlined above ('core', 'mmCIF' and 'default').
+2. Versions of DDLm imgCIF are defined corresponding to the 3 schemes outlined above ('core', 'multi' and 'default').

 3. Instructions for including raw data that can be described using imgCIF data names are prepared.